Srikalahasti Temple Darshan Tickets Booking 2025 : Online

 What should visitors remember?

 Visitors should dress modestly and photography is not allowed inside the temple.
-Also, after performing certain rituals like the Rahu Ketu Pooja, it’s advised not to visit other temples on the same day.
+Also after performing certain rituals like the Rahu Ketu Pooja, it is advised not to visit other temples on the same day.